Full-Day Student Symposia

 Industry, development and actions of everyday left have all left an indelible mark on the landscape.
 The environmental and social impacts of this are even more far-reaching and affect cultures around the world.

 The exhibition Witness: Edward Burtynsky brings environmental issues to our attention through awe-inspiring images of industrial sites.
 The photographs are a reflection of our times, and show the complex affects that global manufacturing, and the demands of first world consumers have on the planet.
-In a second major exhibition of historical and contemporary artists, the theme of water and its centrality in various artistic, spiritual and identity-based concepts is further explored.
+Water Works is an exhibition of historical and contemporary artists, the theme of water and its centrality in various artistic, spiritual and identity-based concepts is further explored.

 This event will use the exhibitions as a jumping-off point to explore themes of impact, attitude, worldview as well as the myriad opportunities to participate in social change.
 Special guests will include indigenous elders, conservationists and artists.